horeqade/ArtGAN/README.md

 # ArtGAN

-Pet Project about creating art with AI
+Pet Project for creating art with AI

+Now implemented DCGAN with classes for discriminator